lumol-org/lumol/doc/src/engine/simulation.md

 # Simulation

-The flow of a simulation in Cymbalum is represented below.
+The flow of a simulation in Lumol is represented below.

 ![Simulation flow graph](static/img/simulation.svg#center)